geodes-sms/gentleman/docs/editor.md

 3. Select target element
 4. Copy value: `Ctrl + V`

-> A value is attached to a concept, not a projection.
+> Note: A value is attached to a concept, not a projection.
 Therefore copying does not include the projection (visuals) but only the value attached to the concept.

 ### Save value